ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ## 11. Intent Injections

-Access a protected (unexported) component, such as a private file or an SQLite content provider, using an exported (proxy) intent.
+Access a protected component, such as a private file or an SQLite content provider, using an exported (proxy) intent.

 This can easily lead to arbitrary file read/write, data leakage and exfiltration, remote code execute (RCE), etc.